 Program after three years of training in Internal Medicine.

 Fellows are accepted for three years of training, but

 continuation in the program is contingent upon satisfactory

 academic performance.
 The program accepts 3 new trainees per

 year for a total program size of 9 fellows.

-The fellowship program is structured to provide extensive training in every major discipline of non-invasive and invasive cardiology, cardiologic patient care, and clinical, translational and basic research.
-Fellows will become highly skilled in all cardiac diagnostic procedures including stress testing, nuclear cardiology studies, trans-thoracic echocardiograms, trans-esophageal echocardiograms, and stress echo.
+The fellowship program is structured to provide extensive training in every major discipline of non-invasive and invasive cardiology, cardiologic patient care, and clinical research.
+Fellows will become highly skilled in all cardiac diagnostic procedures including, but not limited to, stress testing, nuclear cardiology studies, trans-thoracic echocardiograms, trans-esophageal echocardiograms, and stress echo.
 All fellows graduate with level 2 training in nuclear cardiology and echocardiography.
 Fellows have ample opportunities to learn vascular medicine and become eligible to sit for the Registered Physician in Vascular Interpretation exam.
 UConn’s Advanced Imaging Center will provide fellows with training in Cardiac MRI, Coronary CT Angiography, and 3D Echo.
 Each fellow will be assigned a research mentor starting their first year.
 They are expected to complete a research project during their tenure with us.

 Each fellow has a one-half day per week continuity experience at a participating facility with responsibility for the outpatient management of a group of assigned patients for the duration of the fellowship.

-In the second and third year, opportunities are provided for electives in focused areas of cardiology.
-The third year provides an opportunity for concentration in the area of a fellow’s special clinical interest, which may include interventional cardiology, electrophysiology, or cardiac imaging (echo, nuclear, cardiac MR, and coronary CT).
-At completion of training, all fellows are eligible for nuclear licensing and echocardiography board certification.
+In the third year, opportunities are provided for electives in focused areas of cardiology.
+The third year provides an opportunity for concentration in the area of a fellow’s special clinical interest, which may include interventional cardiology, electrophysiology, cardiac imaging, and/or clinical research.